 - Much more engaging than simply filling in a form

 - By asking them to vote, entrants feel involved and invested in the process, which means when the new product they voted on is released, there’s a higher chance they’ll purchase, or when the entrant they voted for wins, they’ll interact with them and congratulate them, creating engagement amongst your audience.

-- Purely casting a vote still counts as a game of chance, so a licence is needed… unless you ask them why they made that choice and pick a winner based on the reason(s) they give
+- Purely casting a vote still counts as a game of chance, so a licence may be needed… unless you ask them why they made that choice and pick a winner based on the reason(s) they give

 - This entry method is not the best method for engaging entrants in a meaningful or in-depth way